Virtual Reality Therapy for Mental Health

 How can VR help with psychological disorders?

-Psychological disorders are more widespread than most people believe.
-Only in the US, 20.6% of the population suffer from mental illness.
-This is 1 in 5 adults, or 51.5 million people.
-The worldwide statistics shows that 10.7% of the worldwide population has a mental health disorder, but the main reason for such a difference is the number of undiagnosed people in less developed countries.
+The main reason for such a difference is the number of undiagnosed people in less developed countries.
 With more people worldwide getting proper diagnosis, we can confidently predict that this number will grow over time.
 More importantly, as mental health rapidly becomes less stigmatized and more understood, people are more open to seek help.
 And this, in turn, leads to the growing supply of different treatment methods.

 VR produces scenarios which are difficult or impossible to recreate in real life.
 For example, a battlefield or a fire.
 It can create situations where a patient has to endure it (look in the eyes of a spider!) or to make decisions: talk to someone, choose the right turn, attack, or hide.

 These scenarios can be helpful both for assessment and treatment of psychological disorders, or either one of those depending on a psychological disorder.
 For example, an “exposure therapy” used for treatment of anxiety, phobias, PTSD (post traumatic stress disorder), and other disorders implies gradually increasing exposure to fearful stimuli.
-With VR, a therapist has the opportunity to create a situation, making it more disturbing each time.
+With VR for mental health, a therapist has the opportunity to create a situation, making it more disturbing each time.
 A therapist can also recreate the actual traumatic event that has caused the problem: for example, a battlefield, which is the common reason for PTSD.
 A patient can enter simulations and be coached with responses.
 In psychosis, with the help of virtual reality, a patient can learn which factors worsen or improve symptoms.
 This is when VR can help with the actual treatment.

 When it comes to assessment, VR can be used for disorders where a therapist has to observe people’s behavior closely.
 Therapists can create scenarios where each step would help with the assessment.
 This can be done for patients suffering from psychosis and/or paranoia.
 Not only will this help with symptom assessment and diagnosis, but it will show psychologists how symptoms are correlated and what are the predictive variables, causal factors, differential predictors, environmental predictors.